mahdipedro/mahdipedro.github.io/_pages/about.md

 News
 ======
 * 2026-4.
 Our R25 proposal (Advancing Digital Health Technology: A Summer Research Program for High School and Community College Educators
 ) got funded by the NIH.

+* 2026-3.
+Our paper (HydroCare: Energy-Efficient Framework for Hydration Monitoring using Time-of-Flight Imaging) got accepted to the IEEE/ACM International Conference on Connected Health 2026.

 * 2024-12.
 Our paper ["Self-Sustaining Wearable UV Sensor for Passive and Continuous Sun Protection"](https://ieeexplore.ieee.org/abstract/document/10780588) is published in the 2024 IEEE 20th International Conference on Body Sensor Networks (BSN).